calexat-123/gdal_dask_reproject/README.md

-## GDAL reprojection with Dask Arrays
+## GDAL Reprojection with Dask Arrays
 #### Reprojection of maps with coordinate referrence systems (crs), using GDAL's implementation with Rasterio and supporting Dask backed arrays for parallel computing.

 #### Available with `pip` and `conda`: